FOOD&SPICES

 - 100% dried fruits of the Pimenta diocia

-- origin: Guatemala
+- origin: Mexico

 Assortment

-- available in glass and stand-up pouch (no test tubes)
+- available in glass (45 grams) and stand-up pouch (no test tubes)

 - larger quantities on request

-- the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.

-- for an overview of our gift packaging, please refer to the gift packaging section
+- For an overview of our gift packaging, please refer to the gift packaging section.

 General advice